deeptir18/cornflakes-scripts/README.md

 ### Other
 If the issue you ran into is not listed, or the scripts do not continue on after restarting, we encourage you to:
-1. Retest ping-ability between the servers.
+1. Retest ping-ability between the servers on the experiment interface.
 If they can't ping each other, power cycle the nodes from cloudlab, and rerun Step 1 from the [post-reboot machine settings](#build-cornflakes-and-configuring-the-machine-post-reboot-settings-about-5-10-minutes)
-2. Contact us if you are still having issues retrying the scripts after this.
+2. Contact us if you are still having issues retrying the scripts after this with the specific error message.

 # Hello world example (~2-3 minutes)
 ### Instructions